livecode/livecode/extensions/widgets/treeview/notes/feature-auto_expand.md

 The tree view fold state can now be reset in two ways.
 To set the array data in a folded state then use the **foldedArrayData** property.
 To collapse the tree without changing the data, get the **foldedArrayData**.

+The tree view widget now has the ability to get and set the fold state of the selected element via the **hilitedElementFoldState** property.
+Values are `folded`, `unfolded`, and `leaf`.